-- 1. State level consultation to: - Focus on four identified key WASH behaviours - Understand the local context/situation using secondary data - Adapt the national communication strategy to the state context taking into account socio-cultural and geographical diversity, media penetration and reach, social exclusion etc. - Develop a state-specific implementation plan - Adapt monitoring and evaluation plans - 2.
-Issuing of relevant directives and guidelines to relevant department functionaries and other stake-holding departments - 3.
-Development of training modules and communication materials as identified - 4.
-Identification and development of partnerships for advocacy and community mobilisation - 5.
-Capacity building of partners / frontline workers to effectively engage with communities - 6.
-Development and implementation of media plans/material dissemination plans and its execution
+- 1. State level consultation to: - Focus on four identified key WASH behaviours, - Understand the local context/situation using secondary data, - Conduct formative studies/ baseline survey/KAP studies as required, - Adapt the national communication strategy to the state context taking into account socio-cultural and geographical diversity, media penetration and reach, social exclusion, etc., - Develop a state-specific implementation plan, - Adapt monitoring and evaluation plans. - 2.
+Issuing of relevant directives and guidelines to relevant department functionaries and other stake-holding departments. - 3.
+Development of training modules and communication materials as identified. - 4.
+Identification and development of partnerships for advocacy and community mobilisation.

+- 5. Capacity building of partners / frontline workers to effectively engage with communities. - 6.
+Development and implementation of media plans/material dissemination plans and its execution.